-The proposed project would modernize the remainder of COID's Pilot Butte Canal and associated laterals, improving water conservation, water delivery reliability, and public safety.
+The proposed project would modernize a portion of COID's Pilot Butte Canal and associated laterals, improving water conservation, water delivery reliability, and public safety.
 The project would improve water quality and stream habitat in the upper Deschutes Basin while improving the economic sustainability of agriculture in the Deschutes Basin.

 Learn more about the proposed project in the documents below.
 Learn more about Central Oregon Irrigation District at http://coid.org/

 Documents from earlier in the planning and public process.